lukechanning/chowder-bucket/_posts/2016-03-16-mad-men-modern.md

 He's also doing quite well compared to a modern counterpart: According to [Glassdoor](https://glassdoor.com), someone in his position could expect to make between $150,000 and $220,000.

 Sadly, inflation isn't as nice to the office heroines.
-Take Peggy Olsen for instance.
+Take Peggy Olson for instance.
 Post-season one raise, she's making $40 a week, or $16,733.

 **Chump.
 Change.**